Relative hulls and quantum codes: Final Remarks

 Given two codes $C_1$ and $C_2$, we studied the relative hull of $C_1$ with respect to $C_2$, which is the intersection $C_1\cap C_2^\perp$.
 We showed that the $e$-Galois relative hull is a particular case of the Euclidean relative hull.
 We proved that the dimension of the relative hull can always be repeatedly reduced by one by replacing any of the two codes with a monomially equivalent one.
 The proof illustrates and explains how to construct such an equivalent code.
 Similarly, we gave conditions under which the dimension of the relative hull can be increased by one via equivalent codes.
-We showed some consequences of the relative hull on quantum codes via CSS construction.
-We used families of decreasing monomial-Cartesian codes to generate pure or impure quantum codes.
+We showed some consequences of the relative hull on quantum codes and proved the existence of some quantum MDS codes via the CSS construction.